Iowa Falls, Iowa

 Iowa Falls is a city in Hardin County, Iowa, United States.
 Iowa Falls is the home of Ellsworth Community College.
 It is also a regional transportation center, located along U.S. Routes 20 and 65 and the Canadian National and Union Pacific Railroads.
 The population was 5,106 at the time of the 2020 census.
-A landmark in the city is its movie theater.
-Built as the Metropolitan Opera House in 1899, it presented plays, operas, and vaudeville in the town during the first half of the twentieth century, and today is listed on the National Register of Historic Places.

 History

 Iowa Falls was laid out and platted in 1856.
+Prior to being named Iowa Falls, the area had been known as Rocksylvania.
+However, due to the difficulty of pronunciation and spelling, it was then changed to Iowa Falls.
 It was named from the falls on the Iowa River.

 The Illinois Central Railroad was built through Iowa Falls in 1866.

+The Metropolitan Opera House was built in 1899, it presented plays, operas, and vaudeville in the town during the first half of the twentieth century, and is listed on the National Register of Historic Places.

+The Iowa Falls Popcorn Stand, located in Estes Park, is the oldest popcorn stand in Iowa that is still running.
+It was first opened on May 29, 1948, as "Louie's Korn Krib."